TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-ios.md

 ```
 ## Set Debug Mode

-* To check logs within TOAST SDK, the debug mode can be set.
+* To check logs within NHN Cloud SDK, the debug mode can be set.
-* When you make an inquiry regarding TOAST SDK, sending the logs with the debug mode enabled can be helpful for faster response.
+* When you make an inquiry regarding NHN Cloud SDK, sending the logs with the debug mode enabled can be helpful for faster response.

 ### Specification for Debug Mode API